 Do you have a business book published or one in the making?

-Have you got a manuscript that you have finished but never got around to actually publishing it?
+Have you got a manuscript you have finished but never got around to publishing it?
 Would you like to generate extra income from the content of your business book?

-Well in this post I share with you some advice on how to take your business book and turn it into an online course and use this to generate extra income.
+Well, in this post, I share with you some advice on how to turn your business book into an online course and use it to generate extra income.

-Creating a course is a way of “repurposing content”, to recycle something already written in a different format so that you can squeeze additional income out of the same piece of work.
+Creating a course is a way of “repurposing content” to recycle something already written in a different format to squeeze in additional income from the same work.

 There are numerous ways to repurpose your book content and build upon your expertise and experience.
 For example:

-All of these are ways to develop further income off the back of your book.
+These are ways to develop additional income off the back of your book.

 But creating and selling an online course is by far the fastest and most scalable approach to generating extra income from your book's content.

-And the great thing is that it doesn’t rely on your personal time in the same way that offering services, consulting, and speaking does.
+And the great thing is that it doesn’t rely on your personal time like offering services, consulting, and speaking does.
 You don't need to be there in person to make the sale or deliver the service.

 Online courses are the top medium for learning today.
-95% of all US universities offer some type of online learning.
+95% of all US universities offer some online learning.

-Forbes projected that online learning will soon be a $107 billion/year industry.
-It is growing rapidly and will continue to steadily rise for the foreseeable future.
+Forbes projected that online learning would soon be a $107 billion/year industry.
+It is multiplying and will continue to rise steadily for the foreseeable future.

 For the business book author, there are three key reasons why it makes sense to repurpose your book and create an online course from it.

-As an author, you’ll make more money per course than per book.
-So it’s a great additional income stream, that could easily end up eclipsing your book sales.
+As an author, you’ll make more money per course than the book.
+So it’s a great additional income stream that could quickly end up eclipsing your book sales.

 OK, let's look at some basic numbers to give you an idea of the impact of offering courses alongside your book.

-These are simply to illustrate the point.
-I have no idea what your personal book sales are so please use the logic here to apply to your own situation.
+These are to illustrate the point.
+I have no idea what your personal book sales are, so, please use the logic here to apply to your own situation.

 The benefits are: